Year 7 recommended reading list for children aged 11-12

 The Dark is Rising by Susan Cooper

 Just prior to his 11th birthday, Will discovers he’s the last person left with the power of the Old Ones, and his mission is to guard the Light and drive out the Dark.
 A gripping and imaginative story.
-This is the first of a captivating series of titles for year 7 readers interested in fantasy and mystery.
+The best-known (and stand-alone) book of The Dark is Rising Sequence, this is actually the second book in the series chronology of a captivating series of titles for year 7 readers interested in fantasy and mystery.
+Read the first book, Over Sea Under Stone if you want to begin the sequence at the start.

 Fantasy